 When Europeans began travelling regularly to the New World, sailors who crossed the massive oceans braved dangerous seas, huge storms, enemy navies and maybe even a few pirates.

 But just as they feared the dangers above the waves, they were still wary of what may await them beneath.
 In fact, they so worried about the beasties of the deep that some maps of the day marked the locations where these animals were said to haunt.

 Today the ocean remains mysterious for most of us, dark and a little frightening.
 But tales of sea monsters and leviathans of the deep are apt to draw a snicker in today's world.

-Thanks to modern science and marine biology we think we know what’s down there and what isn’t, so any mentions of squids large enough to sink a boat or sea serpents fifty feet long aren’t taken very seriously.
+Thanks to modern science and marine biology we think we know what’s down there and what isn’t, and there are some good explanations for cryptids.
+Any mentions of squids large enough to sink a boat or sea serpents fifty feet long aren’t taken very seriously.

 But what if there was some truth to the myths and legends of ancient sailors?

 The sailors of days gone by believed in many terrifying creatures.
 Some sound funny today, and we can chalk it all up to superstition and nerves, but on the other hand these sailors had to be seeing something.

 Did they imagine it all?
 Dip a little too deep into the rum cask, maybe?

 Or, perhaps they were actually seeing real sea monsters.
 Many creatures we know today weren't yet known to science back in those days, and if they were they might not have been common knowledge to the average sailor.

 Even today men at sea are seeing things they can't explain away.
 Alleged sightings of the Megalodon shark have recently caught the public's interest and people are wondering if such a huge and terrifying creature could still be down there, somewhere in the ocean's depths.